nawah-io/nawah_docs/reference/controllers/ATTR.md

 Type `LIST` is used to define list of other types. e.g. `Blog` module, can have the `tag` attr set to `ATTR.LIST(list=[ATTR.STR()])` to flag that it accepts list of strings.
 You can pass more than one type in the list to allow multiple types.

 ### `LIST`:list
-Option `list` of type `LIST` contains all allowed types in the attr list.
+Mandatory argument `list` of type `LIST` contains all allowed types in the attr list.
 If only one type is passed, only that type would strictly be checked.

 ### `LIST`:min
-Option `min` of type `LIST` specifies minimum number of values required in the attr list.
+Optional argument `min` of type `LIST` specifies minimum number of values required in the attr list.
 If not specified, empty lists would be accepted as valid value to the attr.

 ### `LIST`:max
-Option `max` of type `LIST` specifies maximum number of values in the attr list.
+Optional argument `max` of type `LIST` specifies maximum number of values in the attr list.

 ## `KV_DICT`
 Type `KV_DICT` is used to define attr that accepts any Python `dict` with specific `key`, `val` types. e.g. `KV_DICT` attr can be set to